0xW00dy/LFI-Scanner/README.md

 --inject [type] [opts] : Executes LFI Injection on vulnerable URL
 ```

-For the moment you can:
+At the moment you can:

 - Retrieve the content of a page from a website vulnerable to php://filter
 - Scan if a URL might be vulnerable